lanl/tardigrade-micromorphic-element/ReadMe.md

 ** Description **

 An implementation of a micromorphic hex8 element.
-The form is intended to be used for easy implementation into an Abaqus user element (UEL).
-The current implementation is in python and the intent is to make sure the method is sound in this format before transitioning to either a Fortran or C++ code which will be used as a user element for Abaqus.
-At this time the C++ code appears the most advantageous due to the object oriented nature but the Fortran approach is more well trod.
+The form is intended to be used for easy implementation into a finite element or other variationally based framework.
+The code has been implemented into C++ code and utilizes the Eigen library.

+An implementation of a quasi-static finite element for use in the simulation code Abaqus is available in /src/cpp and can be built
+using:
+> '''make makefile_uel'''

+Note that this element uses the linear elastic material model but can use other material models by changing which is built in the makefile.
+It is important to note that transient analyses in Abaqus are much more difficult to implement than was originally thought.
+This is due to restrictions on the degrees of freedom.

+A second implementation which is more general and designed for use in the simulation code MOOSE can be built from code available in /src/cpp using the command
+> '''make makefile_moose'''

+Note that this produces a kenel structure which uses the linear elastic material model but can use other material models by changing which is built in the makefile.

 ** Upcoming work **

-- Debug the python code finding the source of non-convergence
-- Port the python code to C++
+- Improve documentation
-- Continue to improve the documentation
+- Add dynamics to the MOOSE implementation

 ** Description of directories **